 Mitsubishi Electric fit signals for rooftop package unit

-Mitsubishi Electric for ductless, multi-zone, and premium inverter heat pump installations is a defensible default — once the building has been read.
-Plenty of LA homes have weak return air, a tough line-set route, a noisy outdoor location, or a confused control plan that quietly degrades premium equipment.
+Mitsubishi Electric is a reasonable specification for ductless, multi-zone, and premium inverter heat pump installations when the building supports it.
+Many Los Angeles homes carry weak returns, a long or pinched line-set path, a noisy outdoor location, or a control plan that has never been written down — any one of those can flatten the perceived value of premium gear.

-For rooftop package unit replacement, the proposal should connect line lengths, branch boxes, control setup, drain routing, and indoor-unit placement with curb fit, roof access, economizer or vent settings, startup amps, tenant notice timing.
-That is the difference between a branded equipment quote and a defensible installed system.
+A Mitsubishi Electric rooftop unit replacement bid that aligns line lengths, branch boxes, control setup, drain routing, and indoor-unit placement with curb fit, roof access, economizer or vent settings, startup amps, tenant notice timing reads as a system specification.
+A bid that names only one side reads as a parts list with a markup attached.

-What the Mitsubishi Electric rooftop unit replacement closeout file actually contains
+Closeout standards for any Mitsubishi Electric rooftop unit replacement

 Mitsubishi Electric closeout evidence for this install